 SCP-1252 is an half-finished imaginary friend.
 Why is it half-finished ?
 Because the little girl who was "summoning" him died during his creation.
 He doesn't know about her fate, and from what the article tells us about him, he truly would have been the best friend a little girl could wish to have.

 SCP-2002 It's an unknown vessel that's heading to Earth that has no propulsion and multiple spheres attached to it. it was destroyed by a GOC Laser sat before it got to Earth.
 What it was?
 A a Foundation vessel from a future where an SCP caused a Depopulation Bomb.
-The things insides where hundreds of human embryos they managed to save from the effects.
+The things inside were hundreds of human embryos they managed to save from its effects.